Book an Appointment

 It can be confusing to know if you are peri-menopausal (the time leading up to menopause when oestrogen levels are declining).
 Throughout the body, there are oestrogen receptors, and when oestrogen levels decline, the impact can be widespread.

-It might be helpful to note down any symptoms you are experiencing or complete our menopause questionnaire:
+It might be helpful to note down any symptoms you are experiencing

 How Can I Manage my Menopause Symptoms?